 One of the big differences with 100.x is that the APIs for common operations such as editing, searching, geocoding, or routing are the same whether you are online or offline.
 You just need to specify whether your data source.

-Check out the MobileMapPackage class in the API reference and the Work with offline maps topic for a thorough description of how to create and work with Mobile Map Packages.
+See the MobileMapPackage class in the API reference and the Work with offline maps topic for a thorough description of how to create and work with Mobile Map Packages.
 There is a helpful code sample for opening and using mobile map packages as well.

 You can also take your connected ArcGIS based feature and tiled layers offline on demand with dedicated tasks and associated jobs, just as you were able to with previous versions.
 However, you might find that the class names and methods differ slightly from previous versions.
 The GeodatabaseSyncTask works with ArcGIS feature services to take features offline in a mobile geodatabase (.geodatabase file) and allow them to be edited and synced.
 The ExportTileCacheTask extracts tiles from a tiled ArcGIS map service as a tile package (.tpk file) and allows them to be viewed offline.